FodayFuard/Project/README.md

 ORDER BY salary_year_avg DESC
 LIMIT 15;
 ```
-Below is the result for the top_paying data analyst jobs:
+Below is the result for the top-paying full-time data analyst jobs:

 ![Top Paying Data Analyst Jobs in the United States](images/1.png)
 *Table above shows the top 15 full-time data analyst jobs in the United States*